What if I do nothing?

 - ask for a review

-If you do not do anything, Revenue NSW will send you a penalty reminder notice.
-The penalty reminder notice will give you a further 28 days to take action.
+If you do not do anything, Revenue NSW will send you a fine reminder notice.
+The fine reminder notice will give you a further 28 days to take action.

 If you still do not do anything, Revenue NSW will send you an overdue fine and will also add enforcement costs of $65.00, or $25.00 if you are under 18 (as at July 2022).